Frequently Asked Questions

 Our courses are generally short, intensive courses, whereas college courses tend to be structured around terms.
 Our longest course is the Domestic Installer course at 19-days, but this can be broken down into separate modules if necessary.
 Qualifications are one thing, but it takes longer to gain the appropriate experience that would allow you to be considered “competent”.
 Apprenticeship courses integrated between the workplace and a college take several years before you could consider yourself “time served”, but with a tightly structured series of course with us and the appropriate experience gained in the workplace, you could become a domestic electrician in a much shorter time, hopefully a matter of months not years.
 We have case histories where this has been achieved.

 2392-10 is a “Level 2” qualification for people testing their own work, which would be a small single-phase installation that they have designed and installed themselves.
-2394 Initial verification 2395 Periodic Inspection are “Level 3” qualifications for electricians testing single and 3-phase installations up to the largest possible size, and includes performing Periodic Inspections (2395) and Testing of installations that they have not necessarily been involved with before.
-The Level 3 qualification is much harder to achieve, and consists of a 2 hour closed book written exams on every aspect of inspection, testing and certification, as well as 2½ hour practical assessments on a simulated 3-phase commercial installation.
+2391-50 Initial verification and 2391-51 Periodic Inspection are “Level 3” qualifications for electricians testing single and 3-phase installations up to the largest possible size, and includes performing Periodic Inspections (2391-51) and Testing of installations that they have not necessarily been involved with before.
+The Level 3 qualification is much harder to achieve, and consists of a 2 hour online exam on every aspect of inspection, testing and certification, as well as 2½ hour practical assessments on a simulated 3-phase commercial installation.

 Q6.
 How often do I have to take a wiring regulations course?

 When the wiring regulations are reissued with a new Edition number, such as going from the 17th to 18th edition.
 There may also be a requirement to be updated when the regulations undergo significant amendment, as can occur between the Edition numbers.

 Q7.
 Can I take electrical qualifications by correspondence course?

 There are commercially available web-based exams that you can practise on, but we would recommend that you attend a classroom-based course.